 Meaningful Name: The ki in "Saki" can show age order, specifically referring to the youngest child.
 Saki is the youngest of her parents children, only her sister has been made an Unperson and she can no longer remember her face.

-Nom de Mom: Saki's father last name is Sugiura, Watanabe's is her mother last name.
+Nom de Mom: Her father's last name is Sugiura while Watanabe is her mother's last name.

 Plucky Girl: Stated by several characters to be her best trait - no matter how many bad things she endures or how many hard truths she uncovers, she always manages to bounce back.

 Tsundere: To Satoru, briefly, in the third act.
 They had a fight and had been avoiding each other, and Saki acts colder than she is really feeling.

 Unwitting Instigator of Doom: By letting Maria and Mamoru run away from the village, Saki essentially set up the conditions for the birth in wilderness of the Akki and Yakomaru's procurement of a living nuke with free, untampered power.

 Also, saving Squealer from getting eaten by the Robber Fly queen didn't turn out to be the wisest of decisions come Episode 18.